Sandhya-Modha/SQL_Project/AI_Job_Market_Analysis/README.md

-# AI Job Market Analysis 📊
+# AI Job Market Analysis using Python 📊

 ## Overview
 This project analyzes the AI job market using SQL queries to uncover insights about job demand, salaries, automation risks, and industry trends.